-Before coming to News 12, Richard worked as a news anchor at WTLV-TV in Jacksonville, Florida WWAY-TV in Wilmington, North Carolina and WTOC-TV and WSAV-TV in Savannah.
+Before coming to News 12, Richard worked as a news anchor at WTLV-TV in Jacksonville, Fla., WWAY-TV in Wilmington, N.C., and WTOC-TV and WSAV-TV in Savannah, Ga.

 Richard has won a number of awards over the years.
-He was named Best Anchor by the Georgia Associated Press in 2012 and he won a 2012 GABBY award from the Georgia Association of Broadcasters for his tour of the James Brown Estate.
-He has also won AP awards for "Best Newscast", "Best Feature" and "Best Series."
-Richard was also voted "Best TV Personality" by readers of Columbia County Magazine and Best Of Augusta.
+He was named Best Anchor by the Georgia Associated Press in 2012 and won a GABBY from the Georgia Association of Broadcasters for Best TV Personality in 2013.
+Richard's awards include a GABBY for his tour of the James Brown Estate and AP awards for "Best Newscast," "Best Feature" and "Best Series."
+Richard has been voted "Best TV Personality" by readers of Columbia County Magazine and Best Of Augusta.

 Since coming to Augusta, Richard has anchored many live events for News 12, including The Masters, the Olympic Torch Run and the Children's Miracle Network Telethon.
 Richard has also reported dozens of live breaking news events, from hurricanes to the Atlanta Olympic games.
 His field anchoring from the scene of a plane crash in Augusta helped win News 12 a prestigious national Edward R. Murrow Award.

-Richard is a member of North Augusta's First Baptist Church, the Augusta Rotary Club and he's a volunteer for local schools and community organizations including United Way, The Alzheimer's Association and Special Olympics.
-He's also a drummer who's performed with News 12's in-house band "Breaking News", the Augusta Amusements Big Band and Symphony Orchestra Augusta.
+Richard is a member of North Augusta's First Baptist Church and the Augusta Rotary Club.
+He's a volunteer for local schools and community organizations including United Way, The Alzheimer's Association and Special Olympics.
+He's also a drummer who's performed with the Augusta Amusements Big Band, Symphony Orchestra Augusta and News 12's in-house band "Breaking News."
 He has also worked as a narrator for the symphony.

-Richard graduated with honors from Truett McConnel College in Cleveland, Georgia and Georgia Southern University in Statesboro, Georgia.
-He's the founding chairman of the Broadcast Advisory Board at GSU, and in 2005 he was named Distinguished Alumnus for the College of Liberal Arts and Social Sciences.
+Richard graduated with honors from Truett McConnel College in Cleveland, Ga., and Georgia Southern University in Statesboro, Ga.
+He's the founding chairman of the Broadcast Advisory Board at GSU.
+In 2005 he was named Distinguished Alumnus for the College of Liberal Arts and Social Sciences.